 Step 3 Use UpLead to sift our contact information

 Now that you know who are the key decision makers in each account, it’s time to dig out their contact information.
-Don’t worry, you don’t need to trawl through the web and hunt down each person’s email address and contact information; you can simply use UpLead.
+Don’t worry.
+You don’t need to trawl through the web and hunt down each person’s email address and contact information; you can use UpLead.

 First, head over to UpLead’s website, and click on the “Free trial” button at the top.

-Once you confirm your account, you’ll be able to access UpLead’s dashboard.
-From here, click on “By Company URL” on the left-hand panel, and then enter the relevant URL in the text box.
+Once you confirm your account, you can access UpLead’s dashboard.
+Click “By Company URL” on the left-hand panel from here, and then enter the relevant URL in the text box.

 Say one of the accounts you want to target is HubSpot, for example.
 Simply input “HubSpot.com”, and UpLead will generate a list of contacts in HubSpot for you: